salarcode/ASProxy/ASProxy/Readme.txt

 ****************************************
-ASProxy       :version 5.0 Beta 5
+ASProxy       :version 5.0
-Last update   :2009/01/11
+Last update   :2009/01/23
 Official site :http://asproxy.sourceforge.net/

 ASProxy is an ASP.NET Web Proxy.
-A powerful web proxy is in your hands NOW!
+A powerful web proxy is in your hands!
 Feel its power!

 ****************************************
 Install notes: